 Although the breakdown of juglone can take months in the soil, when black walnut leaves are composted, they tend to degrade within 2 - 4 weeks, depending on their exposure to water, air and soil organisms.
 Still, it’s recommended that you compost these leaves separately and not use the finished compost on extremely sensitive plants, like tomatoes.

 Is the Black Walnut the Only Tree I Have to Worry About?

 All walnuts produce some juglone, as do the walnut relatives bitternut hickory, hickory, pecan, and shagbark.
 However the amount of juglone produced in these trees is insignificant, compared to the black walnut, and the effect on other plants is minimal if any.
 It is more advisable to use caution when purchasing other varieties of walnut trees that are grafted onto black walnut rootstock.

 A Final Caution

-Horses have also shown sensitivity to black walnuts when the chips or sawdust was used for bedding material.
+Horses have also shown sensitivity to black walnuts when the chips or sawdust is used for bedding material.

-Both horses and humans can be irritated by the pollen, which is present in mid-Spring.
+Both horses and humans can be irritated by black walnut pollen, which is present in mid-Spring.